-A human life span of 72 years is considered insufficient because more than half of a person’s life is unproductively spent in childhood and retirement.
-Only when we achieve an average of at least 150 “energetic and productive” years will people be able to fully enjoy their lives.
+A human life span of 72 years (72.58 years as of 2022) is too insufficient.
+More than half of a person’s life is unproductively spent in childhood and retirement.
+Only when we achieve an average of at least 150 “energetic and productive” years will we fully enjoy our lives.

-We’re talking about the future, and there is no way humans won’t be trying to manipulate natural aging.
+There is no way humans for humans to not try to manipulate natural aging.
 Scientists have demonstrated that it is feasible to partially stop the aging process by making aged organisms younger.

 Repairing the aging and colonizing other worlds